RuihanYuan/VirusProject/README.md

 ## Preparation

-To prepare your raw reads into a depth file, we need to map it to the reference genome and sort it.
+To prepare the raw reads into a depth file, we need to map it to the reference genome and sort it.
 We recommend the widely-used tools **BWA** for the alignment and **Samtools** for further processing.
 This process is designed with a focus on a single contig genome.
 Follow the steps below to prepare your data:

-Index your reference genome using BWA:
+Index the reference genome using BWA:

 ```bash
 bwa index {REFERENCE_GENOME.FASTA}